 10) Where individual registrant consent is (or may become) required by law applicable to your ccTLD, how do you obtain (or plan to obtain) such consent?

-11) To the extent not already covered above, do you have/recommend any best practices that have been implemented in the ccTLD space for collecting, accessing or displaying personal information contained in whois data in compliance with applicable privacy and other laws?
+11) To the extent not already covered above, do you have/recommend any best practices that have been implemented in the ccTLD space for collecting, accessing or displaying personal information contained in Whois data in compliance with applicable privacy and other laws?